Every new investor faces two challenges:

 Stash makes it easy and understandable to get started investing.
 I know some of the biggest “scare” factors of investing is the knowledge that you have to have to get started.
 Stash eliminates this and makes investing relatable.

-The biggest drawback of Stash right now is that you cannot set up automatic deposits; you have to make all transfers manually.
+Also, another drawback right now is that you cannot set up automatic deposits; you have to make all transfers manually.

 Easily Build Your Investments